tsegall/fta/README.md

  * leadingWhiteSpace - Does the observed set have leading white space
  * trailingWhiteSpace - Does the observed set have trailing white space
  * multiline - Does the observed set have leading multiline elements
- * logicalType -Does the oserved set reflect a Semantic Type
+ * logicalType - Does the observed set reflect a Semantic Type
- * possibleKey - Does the observed set appear to be a Key field (i.e. unique)
+ * possibleKey - The percentage confidence (0-1.0) that the observed set is a Key field (i.e. unique)
  * cardinalityDetail - Details on the valid set, list of elements and occurence count
  * outlierDetail - Details on the invalid set, list of elements and occurence count
  * shapeDetail - Details on the shapes set, list of elements and occurence count.
 This will collapse all numerics to '9', and all alphabetics to 'X'